Juniper/contrail-installer/README.md

 CONTRAIL_DEFAULT_INSTALL - Set this to True for installation from OpenContrail binary packages.
 When set to False, trunk OpenContrail bits will be downloaded and compiled.
-Default is to use OpenContrail binary packages (released version or snapshots).

 LAUNCHPAD_BRANCH=PPA - Applicable only when CONTRAIL_DEFAULT_INSTALL is set to True.
 It specifies to use released binary packages for installation.
 Default is to use